My Dad was on the radio after he died

 With the original:

-So we’re taking a newspaper break over Easter while I focus on my new online shop, the politicians and all the mummies.
+We’re taking a newspaper break while I focus on my new online shop, the politicians and all the mummies.

 (Not alot of people knew that)